juaneladio/metropolitano/README.md

 * js/applicationScript.js: JavaScript code required by the application.
 It includes the code for the interchange between pages and the dynamic generation of the pages.
 * manifest.webapp: Manifest file with the general information of the app, it's used to identify the app and the privilegies that requires in the Firefox Marketplace.

-Additional libraries: codebird.php, latlong.js and mapbox.js
+Additional libraries: latlong.js and mapbox.js

+For a special feature (retrieve a list of tweets from a Twitter account) it requires a backend which uses codebird.php.
+The source code is available at https://github.com/juaneladio/metropolitano-backend and in order to deploy it you need to register a Twitter App.

 Suggestions?
 ------------